dan-kiss-dev-this/node_api/README.md

 $ npm run start

+$ node_modules/.bin/sequelize db:migrate

-this is a node server.
+this is a node server with postgres, the data is persistent.
 See the comments in the code to understand the code also.

 we are creating an endpoint to add todos but before we install a package, $npm install body-parser, the body parser parses aka converts incoming request bodies in a middleware before your handlers, availible under the req.bodyproperty so if you have a json data coming from the client to the server